 You don’t want to expose an entire bucket’s worth of wheat to the air if you’re only going to use it a little at a time over a longer period.
 In that case, you might be better off storing wheat berries in one-gallon Mylar bags.
 One-gallon bags are also easier to lift, more portable, and could be used for bartering.

 - [4 IN 1 MYLAR BAGS SET] You get extra large capacity, 10.5mil thick, heat-sealable, stand-up 15 pack 5 gallon mylar bags, 15 individual 2000cc oxygen absorber packets, 25 sticker labels for food storage(1.4” x 2”) and 2 sealing clip for sealing the mouth of the bag, it easily meet your food storage needs.

-- [EXTRA THICK & STURDY MATERIAL] Our mylar bags are made of premium PET aluminum foil, BPA free, food grade, smell proof, eco-friendly to protect foods from moisture.
+- [EXTRA THICK & STURDY MATERIAL] Our mylar bags are made of premium PET aluminum foil.
 The most important 10.5 mil thick(5.25 mil on each side), making it stronger & durable, and prevents tears, cuts and pin holes to keep your food long term fresh and safe.